Bound by Corruption by BelovedStranger

 Kagome jerked her head back, looking upward, where she met molten amber.
 Sesshomaru’s mouth curled, a suggestive grin.
 She felt a blush climbing up her throat to spread across her cheeks.

 “Good morning, aijin.”
-Voice deep, husky.
+His voice was too deep, raw with carnal heat.
 She shivered.

 Aghast at her reaction to him, a youkai, she tried to scramble away, but the moment she pushed against his chest, the arm around her waist made itself known by tightening.
 Rather than putting distance between them, what little space that had separated them vanished as she was pulled closer.